 15. See, e.g., Yannis Bakos et al., Does Anyone Read the Fine Print?
-Consumer Attention to Standard-Form Contracts, 43 J. LEGAL STUD.
-1 (2014) (finding that, at least in the context of enduser license agreements, there is no such informed minority); R. Ted Cruz & Jeffrey J. Hinck, Not My Brother's Keeper: The Inability of an Informed Minority to Correct for Imperfect Information, 47 HASTINGS L. J. 635 (1996) (detailing alleged limitations of the informed minority theory).
+Consumer Attention to Standard-Form Contracts, 43 J. Legal Stud.
+1 (2014) (finding that, at least in the context of EULAs, there is no such informed minority); R. Ted Cruz & Jeffrey J. Hinck, Not My Brother's Keeper: The Inability of an Informed Minority to Correct for Imperfect Information, 47 HASTINGS L. J. 635 (1996) (detailing alleged limitations of the informed minority theory).